Selkirk Rex: Breed Profile, Personality & Care

 For such a fluffy cat, the Selkirk Rex is surprisingly low-maintenance.
 The curly coat is not prone to matting, so a gentle combing once or twice a week is usually enough to remove loose hair and keep the curls defined.
 Avoid heavy brushing, which can break the curls and leave the coat looking frizzy; a wide-toothed comb works best.

 Bathing is only needed occasionally, typically before a show or if the coat becomes greasy.
 Use a mild, cat-safe shampoo and let the coat air-dry to preserve its natural curl rather than blow-drying it straight.
-As with any breed, check ears weekly, trim claws every couple of weeks, and feed a high-quality, age-appropriate diet to keep weight in check — the cobby Selkirk frame can mask early weight gain.
+As with any breed, check the ears weekly, trim the claws every couple of weeks, and feed a high-quality, age-appropriate diet to keep weight in check — the cobby Selkirk frame can easily mask early weight gain.
+The ASPCA’s general cat-care guidelines are a good starting point for grooming, nutrition, and home care routines.

 History